Skip to content

 extends fun fromSlice(self: Struct, slice: Slice): Struct;

-Extension function for any structure type Struct.
+Extension function for any Struct type.

 Converts a Slice into the specified Struct and returns that Struct.